yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 not** forward traffic to any other node which is not closer to the destination coordinates in metric space.

-Where feasible, a node **should** forward traffic to the node that is closest.
+Where feasible, a node **should** forward traffic to the node which is closest to the destination.
+A node **may** wish to select a node which is closer but not necessarily closest in order to avoid poor-quality or congested links.

-However, a node **may** wish to select a node which is closer but not necessarily closest in order to avoid poor-quality or congested links.
+In the event that multiple peered nodes are the same distance to the destination node, a tie-break may be required - see the "Distance tie-break" section below.

 Traffic destined for the current node will fail the distance rule, therefore in this scenario, the node **should** attempt to decrypt the message using its own